jevaunD/hidden_data_collection_detector/README.md

 3. Toggle on **Developer mode** in the top-right corner.
 4. Click **"Load unpacked"**.
 5. Select the folder containing this extension's files.
-6. The extension will appear in your toolbar — you're good to go!
+6. The extension will appear in your toolbar and you'll be good to go!

 ---